Dental Cleanings

 Good to Know

 - Documents to keep: Retain the receipt from your dentist or dental hygienist showing the provider's name and registration number, the date of service, the type of service performed, and the amount paid.
-The CRA may request receipts as proof of your claim.

 - Cosmetic limitation: If a cleaning is bundled with a purely cosmetic service such as teeth whitening, only the portion attributable to the cleaning itself is eligible.